twilio/twilio-video-ios/iOS-13-Migration-Guide.md

 # Twilio Video - iOS 13 Migration Guide

-The guide explains how to prepare your Twilio Video apps for compatibility with iOS 13.
+The guide explains how to prepare your Twilio Video apps for compatibility with iOS 13 and iPadOS 13.

 ## Supported SDKs